Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-You can usually see lots of Christmas lights around Taipei 101 shopping area in Xinyi District and around Zhongshan MRT station.
+You can usually see lots of Christmas lights around Taipei 101 shopping area in Xinyi District, at major shopping malls in the city, and around Zhongshan MRT station.

 But for the best of the best Christmas events in Taipei, you simply can’t miss Christmasland in Banqiao, New Taipei City.
 In the large square between Banqiao Train Station and New Taipei City Hall, you’ll find yourself in the midst of completely over-the-top Christmas lights display, including tunnels of lights, Christmas concerts, and more.

-Beware of zillions of selfie-takers, though.
+Beware that this event can be extremely crowded and noisy, with very long lines for activities.
 To avoid the worst crowds try to come on a weekday, and ideally not right around the festival begins, or on weekends closest to Christmas Day.
 The lights are usually up from mid-November to the first few days of January.

 If you’re looking for Christmas dinner in Taipei, here are some bars, restaurants, and hotels that offer Christmas dinner in Taipei.